Who Has to Pay This Tax?

 The owner of the vehicle pays the Commercial Motor Vehicle Tax.
 The term "owner" includes a purchaser under a conditional sale agreement, reserve agreement, or vendor's lien agreement.
 It also includes a lessee, licensee, or bailee, who has the exclusive use of the vehicle for a period of 30 or more days under a lease or otherwise.
 In the case of a vehicle that is leased for fewer than 30 days, the owner, not the lessee, must pay the tax.

 In 2012, the Department of Finance began collecting CMVT for taxis because of a change in local law.
 We provide TLC with data on outstanding payments and TLC enforces collection of the CMVT for taxis.
 You no longer need to display CMVT tax stamps on your taxi.
 Finance will not send out these stamps..

-We encourage you to pay your CMVT online for free through NYC e-File, or by credit card or e-check (processing fees apply) using NYCServ.
+We encourage you to pay your CMVT online for free through City Pay.
+You may also pay by credit card (with a 2.49% convenience fee).